 GHz BGA & QFN/MLF sockets provide excellent signal integrity in a small, cost effective ZIF (Zero Insertion Force) socket for prototype and test applications.
 Our sockets support pitches down to 0.3mm.

 Multiple gold plated wires embedded within the elastomer contact each solder ball of the IC device on the top side and PCB pads on the bottom side to complete the electrical path.
-Each wire can easily carry typical IC power loads and results in a clean signal path <1mm in length.
+Each wire can easily carry typical IC power loads and results in a clean signal path.

 If through-holes are unacceptable, or if <2.5mm keep out zone is required, an epoxy mounting option may be considered.
 While this creates a more or less permanent bonding of the socket to the PC Board, the socket is designed such that the contacting elements are replaceable should damage or excessive wear occur.
 These patented ZIF sockets are simply mounted to the target PCB by an epoxy band around the perimeter.
 The socket is placed into position with a precision alignment tool and applying a ring of epoxy around the socket strongly holds it in place.
 There are special grooves on the socket wall for additional retention strength.
 The contactor can be easily replaced after hundreds of cycles.
 An example epoxy mounting procedure is shown in the linked document.